sendgrid/docs/source/User_Guide/advanced_suppression_manager.md

 To specify a group when sending an email, add the group's ID to the X-SMTPAPI header of an SMTP message, or in the x-smtpapi parameter of a [mail.send API call]({{root_url}}/API_Reference/Web_API/mail.html).
-You may only specify one group per send.
+You may only specify one group per send, and you should wait one minute after creating the group before sending with it.

 {% codeblock lang:json %}
 {